 This topic will remain critical as long as communities that have been marginalized continue to experience inequities in health outcomes and in access to key indicators of quality of life (e.g., quality childcare, healthcare, housing, schooling, transportation, employment, healthy food, and places to enjoy physical activities).
 Public health practitioners have valuable training, skills, experience, and access to resources to make substantial contributions, individually and collectively, toward the achievement of state governance equity goals.
 It is our hope that this article will inspire readers to support and pursue opportunities for engagement.

-This guest post was prepared by Susan Weisman, senior staff attorney at the Public Health Law Center; Karen Ben-Moshe, senior program associate, Health in All Policies Task Force at the Public Health Initiative; and Meryl Chertoff, executive director at the Aspen Institute Justice & Society Program.
+This guest post was prepared by Susan Weisman, senior staff attorney at the Public Health Law Center; Karen Ben-Moshe, senior program associate, Health in All Policies Task Force at the Public Health Initiative; Sarah Hernandez, director of policy for the Office of Health Equity at the Colorado Department of Public Health and Environment; and Vayong Moua, health equity advocacy director at Blue Cross and Blue Shield of Minnesota.

 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this post do not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.